eliminmax/uclp/docs/LanguageConcept.md

 #### Shift Left

 `a << b` moves the bits of `a` `b` spaces over to the right, dropping the highest `b` bits, and filling the lowest `b` bits with 0.

+### Operator Precedence

+Operators are applied in the following order:

+1. Unary Operations (Logical Not, Bitwise Not, Negation, Cast to N Bits)
+2. Multiplication, Division, Modulo
+3. Addition and Subtraction
+4. Bitwise And, Or, and Xor
+5. Bit Shifts
+6. Comparison Operators